datarockets/career/jobs/senior-ruby-developer.md

 ## How to apply 💌

 In order to apply send us a message to [join@datarockets.com](mailto:join@datarockets.com) with your CV.
 In the message tell us about you and your experience, share some examples of your code.
-Also we are curious about your thoughts on the questions below, please, add your answers to the cover letter.
+Also, we are curious about your thoughts on the questions below, please, add your answers to the cover letter.

 - How do you organize business logic in your app?
 - What would you do if you suspect that a gem doesn't work as you expected?
 How would you debug this?